RatJuggler/jhipster-jdl/README.md

 - An implementation of the Petclinic entities used in numerous other project examples.

-- The entities used in my own [Dinosaurs JHipster](https://github.com/RatJuggler/jhipster-dinosaurs) example.
-This now includes the application generation options used.
+- Used to create my own [JHipster Monolith Dinosaurs](https://github.com/RatJuggler/jhipster-monolith-dinosaurs) example.
+It now includes the application options used to make any (re)generation easier.